t-korec/team-showcase/README.md

 * Design and implement the addition of teams.
 * Design and implement employee editing.

-Note: I also used this project as opportunity to learn and try new technologies like nextjs, zod, react-hook-form.
+Note: I also used this project as an opportunity to learn and try new technologies like nextjs, zod, react-hook-form.

 ## Setup